 My Hand through the Smashed Cellar Window

-Smashed cellar window, my hand bitten by jagged glass.
+Smashed cellar window, my hand is bitten by the jagged glass.

 Transparent darkness below the party.

 I fall to the floor with drunken fears that reach the pit of my stomach.